andreidanieltanislav/Beyond-Genesis-Client/CONTRIBUTING.md

 1. Clearly identify the the issue that you want to contribute on.
 To contribute an enhancement that isn't covered by one of the existing issues, please follow our guide for [suggesting a new feature](#suggesting-enhancements--new-features)
 2. Code your contribution in the right place:

     - Are you adding or changing a dev feature ?
-Create a new branch for each feature and use the _DEV folder and group features as subfolders.
+Create a new branch for each feature (*use feature-**feature-name*** as branch name template) and use the _DEV folder and group features as subfolders.
 Each feature/functionality must have a test scene attached with a fully working and testable implementation.
     - Are you fixing a bug or improving main files ?
 Create a new branch for each fix and be sure to also update and test the demo scenes if necessary.

 3. Create or update a test/demo scene for the contribution